ugoviti/izpbx/README.md

 - Wait 60 seconds and point your web browser to the IP address of your docker host and follow initial startup guide

-Note: by default, to handle correctly SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range.
+Note: by default, to handle correctly SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range (**network_mode: host** will prevent multiple izpbx containers from running inside the same host).
 Modify docker-compose.yml and comment `#network_mode: host` if you need to run multiple izpbx deploy in the same host (not tested. there will be problems with RTP traffic).

-# Restart services
+# Services Management

 ### Command to restart Asterisk PBX
 `docker restart izpbx`